pr0gramista/aluminiumcss/README.md

 require('aluminiumcss/dist/aluminium.min.css')
 ```

+To apply styles add `.alu-all` to your body class or use `.alu` to particular elements.

 ## Motivation
 I have seen way too many bare HTML pages.
 While many other CSS styles exist there are't many that are minimal and easy to customize.
 I also kept missing some of the core Tailwind CSS utilities, so I included a variation of them in this project.